 Org Units normally correspond to departments, divisions and/or business units in a company.
 Org Units are defined as a position (Role) on an org chart (Chart) and all the positions that report up to this position.
 These are defined this way via any Chart in Teams view (learn more about Charts and Teams view here).
-A specific person (Contributor) can belong to multiple Org Units.
+A specific person (user) can belong to multiple Org Units.

 Org Units are one of the primary filters used throughout the platform.
 They can be found in Search and via the List Selector, where they are identified by an unique icon:

 Org Units are optional – if you have none defined, the Org Unit filter will not appear.